markusweiss/website/README.md

 <!--
 ## 16-06-24

-uploading our minigame
+preparing our minigame "Buy & Sell" for the vote

 ## 15-06-24

-starting on TriJam
+starting on TriJam#274

 ## 12-06-24